seetadev/Web3-Play-Physics/Game-Dashboard-Covalent-BSC/gamefi-dashboard/README.md

-## Intro

-Gamefi-dashboard is a dashboard that show total volumes of game marketplace like how many items that sold on the marketplace and etc.
+Web3 Play Physics dashboard is a dashboard that show total volumes of game marketplace like how many items that sold on the marketplace and etc.
 Currently there are 3 game marketplaces that includes on this dashboard:
 1. Bombcrypto Marketplace (BSC)
 2. Crabada Marketplace (Avalanche)